-An elderly family is one in which the head, spouse, co-head, or sole member is a person who is at least 62 years of age.
-Identifying elderly families is important because these families qualify for special deductions from income as described in Chapter 6.
+An elderly family is one in which the head, spouse, cohead, or sole member is an elderly person.
+Identifying elderly families is important because these families qualify for the elderly family allowance and the medical allowance as described in Chapter 6 and may qualify for a particular type of development as noted in Chapter 4.